ludus-leonis/FreeBeeGee/docs/snapshots.md

 Assets are the images users can see in the library window.

 All assets must be placed in an `assets/` folder.
 Inside that folder there may be subfolders for each asset type: `token`, `overlay`, `tile` and `other`.
 Images within those subfolders (but not sub-subfolders) will automatically be sorted in the corresponding library category.
-You can omit each of these folders if your snapshot does not need them.
+You can omit folders if your snapshot does not need them.

 TBD